Skip to main content

 Formation Process

 Carnelian Agate forms through the slow deposition of silica-rich fluids within volcanic rock cavities (vesicles and geodes).
-The characteristic banding develops as the chemical composition of the silica fluids changes over time, with each layer representing a different period of deposition.
+The banding develops as the chemical composition of the silica fluids changes over time, with each layer representing a different period of deposition.
 The orange and red colors come from iron oxide impurities (hematite) incorporated in varying concentrations as each band forms.
-The process takes place over millions of years, with each microscopic layer building upon the last.
+The process takes place over millions of years.
 The banding patterns are influenced by changes in temperature, pressure, and the chemical composition of the mineralizing fluids, making each specimen unique.

 Varieties